grokify/elastirad-ruby/README.md

 ## Synopsis

-Elastirad is a custom Rapid Application Development (RAD) client for Elasticsearch's `Elasticsearch::API` that provides a simple interface for making Elasticsearch requests based on Elasticsearch's online documentation.
+Elastirad is a simple client for Elasticsearch's `Elasticsearch::API` that provides a simple interface for making Elasticsearch requests based on Elasticsearch's online documentation.

 The primary goal for Elastirad is to enable use of the Elasticsearch online curl-based documentation alone without needing to understand the syntax for the Ruby SDK.

 `Elastirad::Client` embeds the `Elasticsearch::API` and thus supports `Elasticsearch::API` methods.

 ## Installation